 When rental income is not reduced to $0, it will be taxed at your marginal tax rate.
 Even in the event your rental income causes a tax liability, you’ve likely already sheltered much of it from taxes which also lowers your effective tax rate.

-This is where taxes on BnB and short term rentals varies drastically.
+This is where taxes on BnB and short term rentals varies.

 First, short-term rentals often allow you to generate a higher amount of rental income per month compared to a tenant on a 12 month lease.
 This fact makes short-term rentals attractive to landlords.
 The problem with earning more income is that you’ll have more to shelter from taxes.
 Because short-term rentals require a higher level of involvement, the additional income you earn may not be worth your time post-taxes.

-The second major difference with short-term rentals is that the IRS regards them as active businesses, much like hotel operations.
-This is a major issue because, in the IRS’s eyes, you no longer own a passive rental property.
-You are taxed just as any other person whom owns and operates a business.
+The second major difference with short-term rentals is that they may be considered active businesses, much like hotel operations.
+Should this classification occur, you could be subject to self-employment taxes similar to any other person whom owns and operates a business.
 Each dollar of net profit is subject to self-employment taxes at an additional 15.3% rate.
 The 15.3% rate comes from the employee half (7.65%) and the employer half (7.65%) of Social Security and Medicare taxes.
 When you’re self-employed, you have the pleasure of contributing to these wonderful government programs not once, but twice!
 Aren’t you lucky?

 I pulled these numbers out of thin air so cut me some slack.
-What I want to demonstrate is that the short-term rental incurs an additional 15.3% tax on the net income.
-Technically, it’s a 15.3% tax on 92.35% of the net income, but for simplicity of this demonstration, I calculated it based off 100% of the net income.
+What I want to demonstrate is that certain short-term rental income incurs an additional 15.3% tax on the net income.

 If the short-term rental was not subject to the 15.3% tax and the landlord is able to save the $578 and the return on investment increases to 9.45%.
 The self-employment taxes of 15.3% cost the landlord two percentage points of overall returns.
 That’s HUGE people.